MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/format-and-lint/prettier/standalone-usage.md

 $ npx prettier -w .
 ```

 That will include markdown files, which you might want to skip.
+Plus HTML files will use 2 space indentation, while I prefer 4.

 ## Target directories